sfagin89/RedundantSensorProject/README.md

 The goal of this project was to demonstrate the concept of Sensor Fusion as a method for improving the precision of sensor readings.
 This was accomplished using Marzullo's Algorithm, which takes a set of intervals, and returns the smallest common intersection between the highest number of intervals possible.
 A set of 3 UV Light Sensors, and 3 Temperature/Humidity Sensors were used to demonstrate the effectiveness of Marzullo's Algorithm in reducing the precision error of a sensor reading.

-The images below displays the results of Marzullo's Algorithm applied to the set of 3 UV Light sensors.
-The LTR390 Sensor has a known precision error of +/- 10%.
+The images below display the results of Marzullo's Algorithm when applied to a set of 3 UV Light sensor readings.
+The LTR390 Sensor has a known precision error of +/- 10%[^3].
 After running through the MarzulloAlgorithm function, the new precision error of the result is +/- 7.7%.

 <p align="center">
   <img src="https://github.com/sfagin89/RedundantSensorProject/blob/main/Images/Marzullo_Applied_to_Light_Sensor.png">